DevCycleHQ/devcycle-docs/docs/home/feature-management/features-and-variables/variables-and-variations.md

 *Regex Example:*
 ![Regex Schema Example](/june-2023-regex-schema-example.png)

-A **JSON** schema will allow DVC users to define a JSON schema that must be followed for the JSON variable values.
+A **JSON** schema will allow DVC users to define a JSON schema that variation values must follow.
 If “JSON schema” type is selected, users can define the schema below in a JSON editor.
+Example JSON Schemas and more information about them can be found [here](https://json-schema.org/learn/miscellaneous-examples.html#basic).

 *JSON Example:*
 ![JSON Schema Example](/june-2023-json-schema-example.png)